ibm-cloud-architecture/cam-admin-bootcamp/Labs/3-1_IntroToCAMTemplateDesigner.md

 Next, click on the Submit button.

 Your repository will be added to the list.
 You now need to click on it to make it the current one.

+Click on the blue print designer icon.

-On the next screen click on the actions button (3 dots to the right of the repo name) for your repository and choose to create a new project ...
+As shown on the next screen click on the actions button (3 dots to the right of the repo name) for your repository and choose to create a new project ...

 ![img](../images/LAB_3-1_D.png)